ludopulles/GPUPrimalHybrid/README.md

 # LWE Attack Implementation

-This repository contains an implementation of a primal attack against the Learning with Errors (LWE) cryptographic primitive, using lattice reduction techniques and GPU acceleration.
+This repository contains an implementation of a primal attack against the Learning with Errors (LWE) with sparse secrets (binomial or ternary), using GPU acceleration.

 Mainly usage of:

-- cuBLASter: BLASter reduction adapted for GPUs
+- cuBLASter: BLASter implementation adapted for GPUs
 - G6K-GPU-Tensor: GPU-accelerated lattice reduction and SVP solvers
 - lattice-estimator: for estimating the cost and the choice of parameters for the lattice attacks

 ## Overview

-The attack implements a hybrid primal attack against LWE instances with different secret distributions (ternary and binomial).
-It leverages BKZ lattice reduction and supports multi-GPU parallelization for efficient computation.
+The attack implements a hybrid primal attack against LWE instances with different sparse secret distributions (ternary and binomial).
+It supports multi-GPU parallelization for efficient computation.

 ## Prerequisites